On the balanced truncation error bound and sign parameters from arrowhead realizations: Systems with arrowhead realizations

 In general, we say a SISO LTI system $\Sys$ has an \textit{arrowhead realization} if it has a realization of the form

 where $\gamma\in \R$ is nonzero, and $e_i$ denotes the $i$th column of the identity matrix.
-(Apart from the first row, first column, and main diagonal, all entries of $A$ are zero.)
-Such an $A$ is called an \textit{arrowhead matrix}.
 Occasionally, we refer to systems having arrowhead realizations as \textit{arrowhead systems}.
-Recalling Figure~\ref{figure:arrowheadnetwork}, we emphasize that these arrowhead realizations describe a natural physical structure if we consider $A$ to be the adjacency matrix of a weighted graph.
-In Section~\ref{sec:specialcase}, we provide an example of a special arrowhead system that motivated our investigation and arises naturally in modeling the aggregate response of a power network.
+Recalling Figure~\ref{figure:arrowheadnetwork}, we emphasize that these arrowhead realizations describe a natural physical structure if we consider $A$ to be the weighted adjacency matrix of a directed graph.